 New development there or elsewhere will likely require infrastructure investments by the developers for roads or utilities that may be dedicated to the Town.
-Since 2000, the Town has been the fastest growing in the State of Maryland, and this pace may continue.
-The Plan also addresses the resources, infrastructure, services, and facilities required for future growth, as well as the environmental impacts of such prospective future growth.
+Since 2000, the Town has been among the fastest growing in the State of Maryland, and this pace may continue.